luisalvesmartins/botengine/README.md

 # botengine

+*Note*: If you are looking for a bot conversation designer that enables immediate conversation design and test and then produce code in C# or NodeJS, look at http://github.com/luisalvesmartins/botconversationdesigner

 Design and debug visually your bot conversations.
-Using Azure, Node, Bot Framework v4 (GA), GoJS and bot backchannel to keep the synchronization with the frontend.
+Using Azure, Node, Bot Framework v4, GoJS and bot backchannel to keep the synchronization with the frontend.

 The conversation is synchronized with the visual designer:
 When a bot is loaded in the conversation, it is loaded in the designer.